-Thank you for answering the call to action, committing to creating a psychologically safer workplace for all, especially those from equity-deserving groups.
+Thank you for answering the call to action, and committing to creating a psychologically safer workplaces for all, especially those from equity-deserving groups.
+This takes personal accountability for what we do.
+It is about initiative and taking that extra step that no one may have asked you to take, but that is often needed to make something a success.